 The structure implied by the process steps should be considered when assessing the patentability of product-by-process claims over the prior art, especially where the product can only be defined by the process steps by which the product is made, or where the manufacturing process steps would be expected to impart distinctive structural characteristics to the final product.
 See, e.g., In re Garnero, 412 F.2d 276, 279, 162 USPQ 221, 223 (CCPA 1979) (holding "interbonded by interfusion" to limit structure of the claimed composite and noting that terms such as "welded," "intermixed," "ground in place," "press fitted," and "etched" are capable of construction as structural limitations).
 See also In re Nordt Dev.
 Co., 881 F.3d 1371,1375-76, 125 USPQ2d 1817, 1820 (Fed.
 Cir.
 2018)(holding "the specification demonstrates that ‘injected molded’ connotes an integral structure," and discussing several cases since Garnero that held "limitations to convey structure even when they also describe a process of manufacture").

 "The Patent Office bears a lesser burden of proof in making out a case of prima facie obviousness for product-by-process claims because of their peculiar nature" than when a product is claimed in the conventional fashion.
 In re Fessmann, 489 F.2d 742, 744, 180 USPQ 324, 326 (CCPA 1974).
-Once the examiner provides a rationale tending to show that the claimed product appears to be the same or similar to that of the prior art, although produced by a different process, the burden shifts to applicant to come forward with evidence establishing an unobvious difference between the claimed product and the prior art product.
-In re Marosi, 710 F.2d 798, 802, 218 USPQ 289, 292 (Fed.
+Once the examiner provides a rationale tending to show that the claimed product appears to be the same or similar to that of the prior art, although produced by a different process, the burden shifts to applicant to come forward with evidence establishing an nonobvious difference between the claimed product and the prior art product.
+In re Marosi, 710 F.2d 799, 803, 218 USPQ 289, 292-33 (Fed.
 Cir.
 1983) (The claims were directed to a zeolite manufactured by mixing together various inorganic materials in solution and heating the resultant gel to form a crystalline metal silicate essentially free of alkali metal.
 The prior art described a process of making a zeolite which, after ion exchange to remove alkali metal, appeared to be "essentially free of alkali metal."
-The court upheld the rejection because the applicant had not come forward with any evidence that the prior art was not "essentially free of alkali metal" and therefore a different and unobvious product.).
+The court upheld the rejection because the applicant had not come forward with any evidence that the prior art was not "essentially free of alkali metal" and therefore a different and nonobvious product.).

 See also Ex parte Gray, 10 USPQ2d 1922 (Bd.
 Pat.
 App. & Inter.
 1989) (The prior art disclosed human nerve growth factor (b-NGF) isolated from human placental tissue.
 The claim was directed to b-NGF produced through genetic engineering techniques.
 The factor produced seemed to be substantially the same whether isolated from tissue or produced through genetic engineering.
-While the applicant questioned the purity of the prior art factor, no concrete evidence of an unobvious difference was presented.
+While the applicant questioned the purity of the prior art factor, no concrete evidence of an nonobvious difference was presented.
 The Board stated that the dispositive issue is whether the claimed factor exhibits any unexpected properties compared with the factor disclosed by the prior art.
-The Board further stated that the applicant should have made some comparison between the two factors to establish unexpected properties since the materials appeared to be identical or only slightly different.).III.
-THE USE OF 35 U.S.C.
-102/103 REJECTIONS FOR PRODUCT-BY-PROCESS CLAIMS HAS BEEN APPROVED BY THE COURTS
+The Board further stated that the applicant should have made some comparison between the two factors to establish unexpected properties since the materials appeared to be identical or only slightly different.).

 "[T]he lack of physical description in a product-by-process claim makes determination of the patentability of the claim more difficult, since in spite of the fact that the claim may recite only process limitations, it is the patentability of the product claimed and not of the recited process steps which must be established.
 We are therefore of the opinion that when the prior art discloses a product which reasonably appears to be either identical with or only slightly different than a product claimed in a product-by-process claim, a rejection based alternatively on either section 102 or section 103 of the statute is eminently fair and acceptable.
 As a practical matter, the Patent Office is not equipped to manufacture products by the myriad of processes put before it and then obtain prior art products and make physical comparisons therewith."
 In re Brown, 459 F.2d 531, 535, 173 USPQ 685, 688 (CCPA 1972).
 Office personnel should note that reliance on the alternative grounds of 35 U.S.C.
 102 or 35 U.S.C.
 103 does not eliminate the need to explain both the anticipation and obviousness aspects of the rejections.